$\Gamma$-evaluations of hypergeometric series: Introduction

 The inspiration for the present paper comes from Akihito Ebisu's remarkable AMS Memoir \cite{ebisu}, in which the author develops a systematic method to find $\Gamma$-evaluations of Gaussian hypergeometric functions.
-After explanation of the idea the author produces a long list of sample $\Gamma$-evaluations, either in the finite form, with one $a$ or $b$ parameter in $\bbbz_{\le0}$, or an interpolated version which holds for all parameter values $t$.
+As in Heymann's work, the main tool in this study is the contiguity property of hypergeometric functions.
+After explanation of this idea, Ebisu produces a long list of sample $\Gamma$-evaluations, either in the finite form, with one $a$ or $b$ parameter in $\bbbz_{\le0}$, or an interpolated version which holds fo all parameter values $t$.
 We have adapted Ebisu's approach, which very briefly comes down to the following.

 Consider a triple of hypergeometric parameters $a,b,c$ and abbreviate it by $\beta:=(a,b,c)$.
 We denote $F(\beta\,|\,z):=F(a,b,c\,|\,z)$.
 Let $k,l,m$ be a triple of integers, which we denote as $\gamma:=(k,l,m)$, the {\it shift vector}.
 Using contiguity relations we can find rational functions $R_\gamma(\beta,z)$ and $Q_\gamma(\beta,z)$ in $\bbbq(a,b,c,z)$ such that